smadurga/DPD_nanogel/README.md

 ## Directory Structure

 - **DPD Langevin Thermalisation**
   - `DPD_Lan_Therm.py`: Builds polymer chains within a nanogel simulation using the ESPResSo package.
-Ensures random distribution of charges while avoiding consecutive charged beads.
+Saves particle and bond data off the constructed nanogel after thermalization

 - **DPD**
   - `DPD.py`: Creates a nanogel structure from previously simulated data using Dissipative Particle Dynamics (DPD) with ESPResSo.
 Reads particle and bond data from files and constructs the nanogel.